microsoft/farmbeatsforstudents/farmbeats-image-builder/README.md

 ## How the build process works

+The build files are used to produce the SD card image.
+The content is pulled from the `farmbeatsforstudents/farmbeats-datastreamer` directory.
+Please see [farmbeats-datastreamer](https://github.com/microsoft/farmbeatsforstudents/tree/main/farmbeats-datastreamer) for more information.

 The bash script will prompt the user for an image version number and the size to expand the image prior to installing farmbeats-datastreamer.
 Using this input, the build script loads a Raspberry Pi OS image file onto a loopback device, expands the image partition, and mounts the image into a local folder.
 A few virtualized directories from the host are attached and the script then installs packages, files, and services onto the image.
-Once insallation is complete, the image is then compressed and place in the `images/` folder.
+Once installation is complete, the image is then compressed and place in the `images/` folder.
 You are now ready to write to an SD card.

 ## Build files

 The following files are used to build the image:

-* 'farmbeats-image-builder.sh`
+* `farmbeats-image-builder.sh`
   * The main shell script

 * `setup.sh`